 You might find that certain swaddle products work best for your baby at different ages — your favorite newborn swaddle, for example, might not be the same as your favorite 3-month-old swaddle.
 And since every baby is different, the same swaddle might work magic for one and be a complete failure for another.
 Point being: be prepared for a bit of trial and error.
 Much like with baby bottles, I recommend buying one at a time to see what works best for you… and then you’ll want to stock up.
 (Get at least three.)

-Without further ado, here are some of our favorite swaddlers, in order of price (low to high):
+Without further ado, here are some of our favorite baby swaddles, in order of price (low to high):

 *Note that these are only used from 0-4 months, or as soon as your baby can roll over.
 After that you’ll have to start weaning off the swaddle… but that’s getting way ahead of ourselves.

-The Summer Infant SwaddleMe packs are sort of the classic basic swaddle product — they’ll work nicely for the average baby, but if yours is really squirmy or tends to “fight the swaddle,” it might not hold especially well.
+The Summer Infant SwaddleMe packs are sort of the classic basic swaddle product — they’ll work nicely for the average baby, but if yours is really squirmy or tends to “fight the swaddle,” it may not hold especially well.
+(IOW, they’re relatively easy for babies to squirm their way out of.)
 One other downside is that opening the Velcro can be shockingly loud and alarming.

-*Another option for brand newborns, is the SwaddleMe Pod ($19/2-pack).
+*Another option for brand newborns, is the SwaddleMe Pod ($24/2-pack).
 This swaddle doesn’t take any thought, just zip it up.

-The Sleepea swaddle was designed by Dr. Harvey Karp, author of The Happiest Baby Guide to Great Sleep and developer of the exorbitantly expensive SNOO bassinet (twelve hundred dollars, I mean, seriously?).
-Besides its somewhat unfortunate-looking name, it is actually great.
-And you can get it for a decent price, to boot.
-Who knew.
+The Sleepea swaddle was designed by Dr. Harvey Karp, author of The Happiest Baby Guide to Great Sleep and developer of the exorbitantly expensive SNOO bassinet (seventeen hundred dollars, I mean, seriously?).
+Besides its somewhat unfortunate-looking name, the Sleepea is actually a pretty darn good swaddle.

-The Sleepea combines the best features of the Miracle Blanket (below) and the Woombie (also below) for a quick, easy swaddle that actually holds.
+The Sleepea combines the best features of the Miracle Blanket (above) and the Woombie (below) for a quick, easy swaddle that actually holds well.
 We also love that it has mesh paneling to protect against overheating.
 Make sure to close the velcro before washing (also true for any swaddle with velcro).

 Some parents say the sizing runs short, so make sure to pay attention to your baby’s length for ordering, but also keep in mind that it’s perfectly OK — good even — for baby’s feet to touch the bottom: having her legs in a slightly bent position is actually healthier for hip development.
 (Note: Small fits babies 5-12 lbs., up to ~20″ long; medium fits babies 12-18 lbs., up to ~22″ long; large fits babies 18-26 lbs, up to ~24″ long.)

-If you have a real Houdini on your hands, many parents find the Woombie to be a great solution.
-The Woombie is a simple zip-up suit made of very snug yet stretchy material — it was the key to sleeping success for many of my friends-who-had-tried-everything-else.
-That said, some babies are still able to wiggle their fingers (and hands, arms) out the top… sneaky babies.
-There are a few different versions — click here to pick the right one for you.
+Parents either love or hate this one… The Woombie is a simple zip-up suit made of very snug yet stretchy material — it was the key to sleeping success for many of my friends-who-had-tried-everything-else.
+That said, some babies are still able to wiggle their fingers (and hands, arms) out the top without a thought… sneaky babies.

 The Swaddle UP is an easy, no-fuss zip swaddle that allows for arms-UP swaddling, which is apparently more comfortable (“natural,” the makers say) for many babies.
 Parents are absolutely gushing about this swaddle, and it’s the #1 best-selling swaddle on Amazon.
 It might be an especially great option to try if you have one of those babies that just seems to hate being swaddled, since it changes up the baby’s body position.